GEN 0

 Adjust the speed of the background evolutionary algorithm simulation.
 Use left and right arrow keys to adjust.
 1x

-Autonomous agents for sports analytics
+Autonomous agents for data analytics

 Abstract — We present a scalable, multi-agent architecture for the autonomous orchestration of feature synthesis and machine learning experimentation.
-By framing the ML lifecycle as a competitive evolutionary simulation, our framework systematically resolves heterogeneous sports data into high-fidelity predictive intelligence.
+By framing the ML lifecycle as a competitive evolutionary simulation, our framework systematically resolves heterogeneous enterprise data into high-fidelity predictive intelligence.

 Keywords: Multi-agent systems, Evolutionary AI, Biometric Forecasting, Semantic Resolution